Birne94/Coffee-in-the-Cloud/docs/technology/django.md

 **DATABASES:** A list of available databases that can be accessed by the application.
 By default an sqlite3 connection is configured here.

-**LANGUAGE_CODE, TIME_ZONE:** This setting provides localisation.
+**LANGUAGE_CODE, TIME_ZONE:** This setting provides localisation to our application.
 By default it is set to an English locale and the Central European Time zone.

 **STATICFILES_DIRS:** A list of paths where django will search for static files.
 For our application it is important to include the client directory because otherwise it cannot be deployed.

 **MEDIA_ROOT:** A directory where django will store uploaded files which should be given as an absolute path.
 This directory has to be writable because otherwise any uploads will fail.

+**DEBUG:** This settings enables extended error messages.
+It is helpful for testing the application but should not be used in a productive environment.

 ## Custom settings